ARM-software/psa-arch-tests/tbsa-v8m/README.md

 ## Introduction

-### TBSA-v8m Specification
+### TBSA-v8M Specification

-The TBSA-v8M specification defines the behavior of an abstract machine referred as TBSA-v8M system.
-Implementations compliant with TBSA-v8M architecture must conform to the described behavior of the TBSA-v8M System.
+The TBSA-v8M specification defines the behavior of an abstract machine referred to as a TBSA-v8M system.
+Implementations that are compliant with the TBSA-v8M architecture must conform to the described behavior of the TBSA-v8M System.

 To receive a copy of the TBSA-v8M specification, Arm Licensees may contact Arm through their partner managers.

 ### Architecture test suite

-The TBSA-M Architecture test suite checks whether an implementation conforms to the behaviors described in the TBSA-v8M specification.
+The TBSA-v8M Architecture test suite checks whether an implementation conforms to the behaviors described in the TBSA-v8M specification.

-TBSA-M compliance tests are self-checking, portable C-based tests with directed stimulus.
+TBSA-v8M compliance tests are self-checking, portable C-based tests with directed stimulus.

 The tests are available as open source.
-The tests and the corresponding abstraction layers are available with an Apache v2 license allowing for external contribution.
+The tests and the corresponding abstraction layers are available with an Apache v2.0 license allowing for external contribution.

 ## Release details